Skip to content

 How to Evaluate Oil Well Investment Opportunities

-Thorough due diligence separates successful oil well investors from those who take avoidable losses.
-Before you commit capital to any oil and gas opportunity, run through this 10-point checklist.
+Due diligence separates successful oil well investors from those who take avoidable losses.
+Before you commit capital to any opportunity, run through this 10-point checklist.

 1. Operator Track Record.
 Review the operator's drilling success rate, years in the field, and total wells completed.
 Operators who invest their own capital alongside investors have skin in the game.